liijunwei/practice/ruby/working-with-unix-processes/18.daemon_processes/note01.md

 + Exit a parent process and the child will continue on.
 + This is the behaviour when a parent process exits, but the behaviour is a bit different when the parent process is being controlled by a terminal and is killed by a signal.

++ Consider for a moment: a Ruby script that shells out to a long-running shell command, eg. a long backup script.
+What happens if you kill the Ruby script with a Ctrl-C?

++ If you try this out you’ll notice that the long-running backup script is not orphaned, it does not continue on when its parent is killed.
+We haven’t set up any code to forward the signal from the parent to the child, so how is this done?

 + The terminal receives the signal and forwards it on to any process in the foreground process group.
-+ In this case, both the Ruby script and the long-running shell command would part of the same process group, so they would both be killed by the same signal.
++ **In this case, both the Ruby script and the long-running shell command would part of the same process group, so they would both be killed by the same signal.**

 + A **session group** is one level of abstraction higher up, a collection of process groups.
 ```bash